nre-learning/nrelabs-curriculum/lessons/fundamentals/lesson-17-git/stage2/guide.md

 # Version Control with Git
 ## Part 2 - Adding and Comitting Files

 A Git repository is nothing without some files to manage.
-Within our new repo, let's create a text file and add some text to it:
+We have a sample configuration for a Junos device's network interfaces, and we can copy this file into our new repository after entering into it:

 ```
-cd ~/myfirstrepo/ && echo "this is some text" > newfile.txt
+cd ~/myfirstrepo/
+cp /antidote/stage2/interface-config.txt .
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>